qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - of of of just works
 - works like it should
 - works of for me

+## intent:personal_folders
+- Where are my personal folders associated with each email account (Yahoo or Gmail folders)?
+- Hello, Where are my personal folders associated with each email account (Yahoo or Gmail folders)?

 ## intent:praise
 - good